-Our draft decision is to hold the current untreated water usage price of \$1.65 per kL constant (i.e. without inflation) over the 2022 determination period.
+Our decision is to hold the current untreated water usage price of \$1.65 per kL constant (before inflation) over the 2022 determination period.
 This means it will increase by the rate of inflation only.
-In the 2019 review, we estimated Essential Water's SRMC of supplying untreated water.64 The current price was within a reasonable range of our estimate of SRMC.
+In the 2019 review, we estimated Essential Water's SRMC of supplying untreated water.133 The current price was within a reasonable range of our estimate of SRMC.
 We have not been provided with information to suggest this is no longer the case.